 Eastern Europeans use nuts in every course of the meal, but nuts really shine in their desserts and cookies.
 Almonds and walnuts, as well as pecans, are the most commonly used nuts, but other varieties such as hazelnuts make their way into some of these traditional recipes, many of which have been passed down from generation to generation.
 Here are the top nine Eastern European nut cookie recipes.

-Russian Tea Cakes is a misleading name since these are actually cookies.
-These cookies exist in one form or another in almost every culture—they are similar to Mexican wedding cakes.
+Russian tea cakes are a misleading name since these are cookies.
+These cookies exist in one form or another in almost every culture—they are similar to Mexican wedding cookies.
 This version is made with walnuts, while other recipes (perhaps Polish) include pecans.
 A dough of butter, flour, sugar, vanilla, and ground walnuts is rolled into balls and then dusted with confectioner's sugar.

 A traditional Polish Christmas cookie, these Amaretti are also gluten-free, as they don't contain any flour but instead use ground almonds.
 Egg whites are whipped with sugar and then added to the remaining four ingredients; the dough is then simply scooped onto cookie sheets and baked.

 These cookies are a bit time-consuming to make but are worth it.
 The soft and buttery cookies are sandwiched together with a creamy filling, usually made with ground walnuts.
 You will need special walnut-shaped cookie molds for this recipe.